-- In relation to bonds in a customary form or any mortgage, the time limit is 15 years from the date the cause of action arose. - In relation to any judgment the time limit is 15 years from the date on which the judgment became enforceable. - In relation to any book debt due to or from a bank, the time limit is six years from the date the cause of action accrued. - In relation to any goods sold and delivered, bills, work done and wages, the time limit is two years from the date the cause of action accrued.
+In relation to bonds in a customary form or any mortgage, the time limit is 15 years from the date the cause of action arose.

-In relation to Evkaf or Vakf property (property irrevocably earmarked for Muslim, religious or charitable purposes) the time limit is 15 years from the date the cause of action accrued.
+- In relation to any judgment the time limit is 15 years from the date on which the judgment became enforceable. - In relation to any book debt due to or from a bank, the time limit is six years from the date the cause of action accrued. - In relation to any goods sold and delivered, bills, work done and wages, the time limit is two years from the date the cause of action accrued. - In relation to Evkaf or Vakf property (property irrevocably earmarked for Muslim, religious or charitable purposes) the time limit is 15 years from the date the cause of action accrued.
 Where the action concerns the corpus of any such property, the limitation period is 36 years.

-Section 5 of the Limitation Law provides that with respect to causes of action not expressly provided for by the law or not expressly exempted, the limitation period is six years from the date when such cause of action accrued.
+In relation to causes of action not expressly provided for by the law or not expressly exempted, the limitation period is six years from the date when such cause of action accrued (section 5, Limitations Law).